riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ### 2.2.1 Eval in different expressions

-We could have different cases of expression on which the eval can be computed, in every case, like the basic case, the function take as input the an index vector and return a T object.
+We could have different cases of expression on which the eval can be computed, in every case, like the basic case, the function take as input the index vector and return a T object.

 In the case of multiplication we execute the eval on each factor and then return their product.
 ```c++